 Everyone must work toward preventing sexual harassment, but leadership matters.
 Supervisors and managers have a special responsibility to make sure employees feel safe at work and that workplaces are free from harassment and discrimination.
-Any employee or covered individual is encouraged to report harassing or discriminatory behavior to a supervisor, manager or the Vice President of Human Resources.
-Anyone who witnesses or becomes aware of potential instances of sexual harassment should report such behavior to a supervisor, manager, or the Vice President of Human Resources.
+Any employee or covered individual is encouraged to report harassing or discriminatory behavior to a supervisor, manager or the Human Resources department.
+Anyone who witnesses or becomes aware of potential instances of sexual harassment should report such behavior to a supervisor, manager, or Human Resources department.